 As for the study of other molecular clusters, the range of applicability of theoretical simulations to describe ammonium and ammonia water clusters is dictated by the balance between accuracy, transferability and computational efficiency.
 While ab-initio methods can accurately model small aggregates, their application to large species is more difficult, in particular when an exhaustive exploration of the PES is required.
 In contrast, force-field potentials are computationally extremely efficient and can be coupled to global optimization methods but their transferability is limited.
 The SCC-DFTB approach can be seen as an intermediate approach which combines the strengths of both ab-initio and force-field methods.
-Indeed, it can be as accurate as DFT while computationally more efficient and is more transferable than force fields (see chapter 2) In recent years, SCC-DFTB has been successfully applied to the study of various molecular clusters: pure, protonated, and de-protonated water clusters, [62, 382, 383, 384] water clusters on PAHs,[337, 385] sulfate-containing water clusters,[103] water clusters in an argon matrix, [130] whether it is for global optimization or for the study of finite-temperature properties.
-However, in its original formulation, SCC-DFTB does not provide good results for the description of ammonia and ammonium as nitrogen hybridization seems to be a problem for minimal basis-set methods like SCC-DFTB.[386]
-M. Elstner and coworkers found consistent errors (about 14.0 kcal.mol-1) for deprotonation energies of sp hybridized nitrogen containing systems, whereas sp and sp systems display much smaller errors.[334]
+Indeed, it can be as accurate as DFT while computationally more efficient and is more transferable than force fields (see Chapter 2) In the recent years, SCC-DFTB has been successfully applied to the study of various molecular clusters: pure, protonated, and de-protonated water clusters,[62, 383, 384, 385] water clusters on polycyclic aromatic hydrocarbons,[338, 386] sulfate-containing water clusters,[103] water clusters in an argon matrix,[130] whether it is for global optimization or for the study of finite-temperature properties.
+However, in its original formulation, SCC-DFTB does not provide good results for the description of ammonia and ammonium as nitrogen hybridization seems to be a problem for minimal basis-set methods like SCC-DFTB.[387]
+Elstner and coworkers found consistent errors (about 14.0 kcal.mol-1) for deprotonation energies of sp hybridized nitrogen containing systems, whereas sp and sp systems display much smaller errors.[335]